Azure/caf-terraform-landingzones/README.md

 ## Sample configuration repository

-When starting an enterprise deployment, we recommend you start creating a configuration repository where you start crafting you configuration environment.
+When starting an enterprise deployment, we recommend you start creating a configuration repository where you craft the configuration files for your environments.

 You can find the [starter repository here](https://github.com/Azure/caf-terraform-landingzones-starter) and our sample configuration [onboarding video here](https://www.youtube.com/watch?v=M5BXm30IpdY)